PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 10:07:32
+Last updated: 2024-04-11 10:08:06
-Random Quote: Sometimes people make decisions, shit happens, and we gotta act accordingly. - Marty Byrde
+Random Quote: Rickard Karstark killed more than a Frey and a Lannister.
+He killed my honor.  -  Robb Stark